Canadian Olympic Medal Count

 Mikkelson came to the national team at the conclusion of her collegiate career with the University of Wisconsin Badgers, with whom she won back-to-back NCAA titles in 2005-06 and 2006-07.
 In her senior year she was an All-American and a top-10 finalist for the Patty Kazmaier Award as the top female player in NCAA hockey after switching from forward to defence prior to the season.
 In 2011-12 Mikkelson began playing with Alberta (now the Calgary Inferno) of the CWHL.
 In 2015-16 she won the Clarkson Cup with the Inferno.
 The following season she was named CWHL Defenceman of the Year.

-Getting into the Sport: Started playing hockey at age 6… Her father Bill played for three NHL teams in the 1970s… Brother Brendan won the 2007 Memorial Cup with the Vancouver Giants… Played with boys because there was no girls hockey in St. Albert… Moved to Calgary at age 17 to pursue her career… Outside Interests: Studied at the University of Wisconsin from 2003 to 2007 on athletic scholarship playing for the Badgers Division I hockey team… Graduated from the School of Business as a Marketing major with a 3.4 GPA… Supports Canadian Tire Jumpstart… Enjoys reading and doing yoga in her downtime… Odds and Ends: Had her Olympic dream sparked as a 13-year-old watching the Canadian women’s hockey team compete at Nagano 1998… Inspired by Cassie Campbell for her professionalism and skills as a player and leader… Favourite quote: “Work to the point where you know you will have no regrets” – her father… Played flute in a marching band…
+Getting into the Sport: Started playing hockey at age 6… Her father Bill played for three NHL teams in the 1970s and brother Brendan won the 2007 Memorial Cup with the Vancouver Giants… Played with boys because there was no girls hockey in St. Albert… Moved to Calgary at age 17 to pursue her career… Outside Interests: Studied at the University of Wisconsin from 2003 to 2007 on athletic scholarship playing for the Badgers Division I hockey team… Graduated from the School of Business as a Marketing major with a 3.4 GPA… Supports Canadian Tire Jumpstart… Enjoys reading and doing yoga in her downtime… Odds and Ends: Had her Olympic dream sparked as a 13-year-old watching the Canadian women’s hockey team compete at Nagano 1998… Inspired by Cassie Campbell for her professionalism and skills as a player and leader… Favourite quote: “Work to the point where you know you will have no regrets” – her father… Played flute in a marching band…

 |2010 Vancouver||Ice Hockey||Women||Gold|